mmoghaddam385/SpanishWordTab/README.md

-# SpanishWordTab
+# Word of the Tab (Formerly SpanishWordTab)
-A chrome new tab extension that displays a random Spanish word and its translation
+A chrome new tab extension that displays a random word in another language and its translation